vesellov/bitdust.docs.old/definitions.md

 ## +

-BitDust is a worldwide distributed computer network for secure storage and transfer of information and operates over existing Internet connections.
+BitDust is a project of worldwide distributed computer network for secure and independent data storage, information transfers and private communications which operates over existing Internet connections.

 ## +